Iron Rich Vegetables: Sources of Iron for Vegetarians

 - Without red blood cells, how would essential nutrients and energy be supplied to the various organs in our body?

-- Iron rich vegetables also help prevent anemia and also protect people susceptible to anemia from iron deficiency especially pregnant mothers.
+- Iron-rich vegetables also help prevent anemia and protect those who may be susceptible to anemia, especially pregnant mothers.

 - Iron is required for the efficient functioning of the immune system.

 Meat is not the only best source of iron rich foods.
 Let’s take a look at the top iron-rich sources among vegetables and legumes.

 Note: RDA% refers to the percentage Recommended Daily Allowance of the nutrient, i.e. iron, for a healthy adult.

 1. Mushrooms Amongst mushrooms, the type with the highest source of iron are Morel mushrooms.
 Morels are prized in gourmet cooking and by fitness gurus for their low-calorie value and meaty texture.
 They have a hollow stem and a deep brown, honeycomb-textured top.
 They are not widely available but can be found when in season at local farmers markets.

 2. Lemongrass Widely used in Thai cooking, lemon grass is a citrus-flavoured grass that is commonly used to flavour soups, curries, and special teas.

 3. Swiss chard A leafy green vegetable commonly used in Mediterranean cooking, it has deep green or reddish thick leaves.
 It is a super-green with many different phytonutrients and antioxidants, as well as a healthy serving of iron.

 1 serving, cooked